Manaswwm/Alag/README.md

 The input points for the species-specific files are documented in **key.R**.
 These can be replaced with input files for other species.
 Example input files are listed in the folder __input_files__ .
 The resulting output files are listed in __example_outputs__ folder.
 Scripts used for performing analyses are listed in __analysis__ folder

+## Questions?

+If you have any questions, then you can reach me here - manaswwm@gmail.com :sunglasses: